 Freshmen in the Arches program live and learn together, make forever friendships and become part of New York City.

-Arches students live together in Lee Hall, and take one class each semester of their freshman year that features New York City excursions and community-engaged learning opportunities.
+Arches students live together in suite-style housing, and take one class each semester of their freshman year that features New York City excursions and community-engaged learning opportunities.
 And after that?
 Many former Arches students say the friendships they made during the program endured well beyond graduation.

 You get to move in early.
 Take classes with your friends.
 Live in the newest residence hall on campus.
 What could be better?
 Read about the many perks of being an Arches student.